nus-cs2103-AY2223S2/ip/docs/README.md

 ### `list` - List all tasks
-List all the task in the task list.\
+List all tasks in the task list.\
 Usage: `list`, `ls`

 Expected outcome:\
-The program will print the type, status (completed or uncompleted), task description, and other revelent inforation of the task for every single task in the task list.
+The program will print the type, status (completed or uncompleted), task description, and other relevant information of the task for each task in the task list.

 Example:
 ```